Chang-Yu-Chang/ecoprospector/docs/source/index.rst

 What is ecoprospector?
 ======================

-Ecoprospector is a Python package designed to simulate protocols of artificial selection on microbial communities, using a single :code:`mapping_file.csv` as input (with specified parameters) and specified experiment (the first row in this case)
+Ecoprospector is a Python package designed to simulate protocols of artificial selection on microbial communities, using a single ``mapping_file.csv`` as input (with specified parameters) and specified experiment (the first row in this case)

 .. code-block:: bash